 Final EHC plan: Once agreed by the parents or carers, a school or education setting is included in the EHC plan.
 The plan is then agreed by us.
 The final EHC plan is then a legally binding document.
 The description of the child's SEN, the provision to meet those needs and the school or education setting named can be appealed up to a two-month period from date of issue.

 For queries regarding ongoing assessments or to place a request for a new Education, Health Care needs assessment, please contact SEND Assessments using one of the following options:

 Derbyshire DE4 3AG

-It is helpful if forms EHC 1 parts 4, 5 and 6 (in related documents below) are completed and sent to us along with any supporting information or reports they think would be helpful.
+It is helpful if forms EHC 1 parts 4, 5 and 6 (in related documents section of this page) are completed and sent to us along with any supporting information or reports they think would be helpful.